srcJin/Browser-Sense/README.md

 ### Basic Prompts
 ```
-> Vibetest my website with 5 agents: browser-use.com
+> Test my website with BrowserSense using 5 agents: browser-use.com
-> Run vibetest on localhost:3000
+> Run BrowserSense on localhost:3000
-> Run a headless vibetest on localhost:8080 with 10 agents
+> Run a headless BrowserSense test on localhost:8080 with 10 agents
 ```

-Vibetest my website with 2 agents: google.com
+Test my website with BrowserSense using 2 agents: google.com

 ### Parameters You Can Specify
 - **URL**: Any website (`https://example.com`, `localhost:3000`, `http://dev.mysite.com`)